Kids’ Rooms Refresh

 Closet Doors

-Both rooms had closet doors, but it didn’t fit the new look.
+Both rooms had louvre-style closet doors, but they were the wrong type of white, not to mention a bit outdated.
+They just didn’t fit the new look.
 We replaced both with new doors from Home Depot, that opened to one side.
 This made the closets much more functional.

 Finishing Touches